plukacs/lab-governance/README.md

 Purpose: Unspecified

 Accountabilities:
-- Buying food, office equipment to the office
+- Buying food, office equipment to the office (Tesco)
 - Managing the office's daily operations
 - Fixing broken things in the office (except tech equipment)